-The 2018 Plan, as modified by the Second Amendment (the "Amended 2018 Plan"), will continue to afford the Compensation Committee the ability to design compensatory awards that are responsive to the company's needs and includes authorization for a variety of awards designed to advance the interests and long-term success of the company by encouraging stock ownership among employees of the company and its subsidiaries, certain consultants to the company and its subsidiaries, and non-employee directors of the company.
+The 2018 Plan, as modified by the first, second and third amendments described above (the "Amended 2018 Plan"), will continue to afford the Compensation Committee the ability to design compensatory awards that are responsive to the company's needs and includes authorization for a variety of awards designed to advance the interests and long-term success of the company by encouraging stock ownership among employees of the company and its subsidiaries, certain consultants to the company and its subsidiaries, and non-employee directors of the company.

-Stockholder approval of the Second Amendment would increase the number of shares of Common Stock that the company may issue under the 2018 Plan by 10,000,000 shares.
-After taking into account this increase and subject to adjustment as provided in the Amended 2018 Plan, the total number of shares of Common Stock authorized for issuance under the Amended 2018 Plan will equal 37,850,000, including past awards under the 2018 Plan.
-However, the actual dilutive effect of awards under the Amended 2018 Plan is significantly less due to the "fungible" model of the 2018 Plan and our emphasis on granting full-value shares, as described below.
+Stockholder approval of the Fourth Amendment would increase the number of shares of Common Stock that the company may issue under the 2018 Plan by 900,000 shares.
+After taking into account this increase and subject to adjustment as provided in the Amended 2018 Plan, the total number of shares of Common Stock authorized for issuance under the Amended 2018 Plan will equal the sum of (x) 37,850,000 shares, provided that the remaining shares available for issuance as of December 19, 2023 (including any shares covered by unsettled awards outstanding as of such date) will be adjusted by dividing such shares by 20 to give effect to the reverse stock split, plus (y) 900,000 post-split shares.
+The actual dilutive effect of awards under the Amended 2018 Plan is significantly less due to the "fungible" model of the 2018 Plan and our emphasis on granting full-value shares, as described below.

-The text of the Second Amendment is attached to this proxy statement as Annex A. The following description of the Second Amendment is only a summary of its principal terms and provisions and is qualified by reference to the actual text as set forth in Annex A.
+The text of the Fourth Amendment is attached to this proxy statement as Annex A. The following description of the Fourth Amendment is only a summary of its principal terms and provisions and is qualified by reference to the actual text as set forth in Annex A.